priorknowledge/loom/doc/using.md

 ## Overview <a name="overview"/>

 Loom is organized as a collection of python modules that wrap C++ stand-alone engine tools.
 Using loom is very file-oriented, with the main tasks being purely-functional transformations between files.

+FIXME what are the main tasks? are all of the common operations contained in loom.tasks?
+If not, should they be?

-All the most common transforms are accessible both in python and at the command line with syntax like
+All of the most common transforms are accessible both in python and at the command line with syntax like

     python -m loom.<modulename> function argument1 key1=value1 key2=value2